Improving sandwich variance estimation for marginal Cox analysis of cluster randomized trials: Discussion

 We have considered the marginal Cox regression with the working independence correlation structure as the basis of our work.
 This approach is currently the standard implementation in existing software packages, but is subject to potential limitations.
 For example, the measure of intracluster correlation is often of substantial interest in CRTs, for which purpose a second-order estimating equations based on the martingale residuals can be constructed following \citet{cai1995estimating}.
 The basic principles discussed in our article should still be directly applicable to the marginal Cox analysis assuming a non-independent working correlation structure.
 However, the optimal bias-corrections warrants future research.
-While this more complex formulation of paired estimating equations can be of substantial interest, we are currently not aware of any statistical packages that implement this approach, perhaps due to the associated computationally challenges when the cluster sizes are relatively large (which is common in CRTs).
+While this more complex formulation of paired estimating equations can be of substantial interest, we are currently not aware of any statistical packages that implement this approach, perhaps due to the associated computational challenges when the cluster sizes are relatively large (which is not uncommon in CRTs).
 In future work with the paired estimating equations, an additional useful direction is to develop bias-corrections for the correlation estimating equations, similar to the matrix-adjusted estimating equations proposed by \citet{preisser2008}.
-Finally, we acknowledge that our simulation study is not exhaustive and has so far focused on the unadjusted analysis without additional covariates, as this has been considered as a frequent practice and is precisely the scenario where current guidance has been generated; see, for example, \citet{li2015} and \citet{ford2017improved}.
-We anticipate future work to generalize our recommendations under the covariate-adjusted analysis through the marginal Cox model in CRTs or more generally with clustered time-to-event data.
-The availability of our R package can facilitate a carefully designed future simulation study, perhaps motivated by scenarios where the covariate adjustment is necessary to generate valid inference.
+Finally, we acknowledge that our simulation study is not exhaustive and has so far focused on the unadjusted analysis without additional covariates, and adjusted analysis with an additional covariate beyond the cluster-level intervention variable.
+We anticipate future work to generalize our recommendations for other study designs with clustered time-to-event data and more complex covariate adjustment patterns.
+The availability of our R package can facilitate the design and execution of future simulation studies, perhaps motivated by scenarios where adjusting for multiple covariates is necessary to generate valid inference.